 Last week, EPA released its Clean Watersheds Needs Survey 2008 Report to Congress.
 I have three immediate reactions to the Report.
 The first is that there are a lot of needs out there.
 The Report’s bottom line is that there is currently an expected shortfall of $298 billion over the next 20 years for clean water infrastructure.
 As Congress turns from short-term stimulus spending to long-term concerns about the deficit, it’s difficult to see Congress being eager to hear National Association of Clean Water Agencies Executive Director Ken Kirk say that

-the federal government must become a long-term partner in developing a… More
+the federal government must become a long-term partner in developing a sustainable funding mechanism to address the growing infrastructure funding gap.… More

 EPA’s Move to Regulate Stormwater Discharges from Development Gathers Steam; EPA Issues Mandatory Questionnaire For Public Comment

 EPA is proceeding with its plan to establish a new program to regulate stormwater discharges from new development and redevelopment, with a target date for a final rule by November 2012.
 The next step: the reissuance of draft mandatory questionnaires that, once finalized, will be sent to various stakeholders, including approximately 738,000 owners and developers of residential, industrial and commercial sites.
-According to EPA, the “target population for the Owner/Developer Questionnaires is all development establishments in the United States,” as defined by 8 NAICS codes (see Part A.4 of EPA’s Supporting Statement for further information on… More
+According to EPA, the “target population for the Owner/Developer Questionnaires is all development establishments in the United States,” as defined by 8 NAICS codes (see Part A.4 of EPA’s Supporting Statement for further information on whether your business would be covered).… More

 Earlier this week, EPA announced release of a draft North Coastal Small Municipal Separate Storm Sewer System General Permit.
 Once finalized, the General Permit will affect 84 communities in eastern Massachusetts.
 EPA has noted that similar MS4 General Permits will also be rolled out for the rest of the Commonwealth.